sambuckwild/rideshare/README.md

 Among with new goverment regulations and news scandals, ride-share apps are still wildly popular.
 But, many people stop using ride-share apps.
 We want to get to the bottom of this.

 ## The Task
-We set out to answer this question for the ride-share company, which we will call **Lyber**:
+We set out to answer this question for the ride-share company, which we will call Lyber:
-**What factors are the best predictors for retention?**
+- **What factors are the best predictors for retention?**
 <p>

 To answer this question, we considered a user as a **churn** if they had not taken a trip since June 1, 2014.
 We used this information as our target to predict in the models we built to explore the question.
 We also care about building a model that minimizes error and lets us interpret the factors that contributed to our predictions.

 ## The Data